tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/01-installing.md

 This chapter describes how to obtain and install MySQL.
 A summary of the procedure follows and later sections provide the details.
 If you plan to upgrade an existing version of MySQL to a newer version rather than install MySQL for the first time, see Chapter 3, *Upgrading MySQL*, for information about upgrade procedures and about issues that you should consider before upgrading.

-If you are interested in migrating to MySQL from another database system, see  Section A.8, “MySQL 8.4 FAQ: Migration”, which contains answers to some common questions concerning migration issues.
+If you are interested in migrating to MySQL from another database system, which contains answers to some common questions concerning migration issues.

 Installation of MySQL generally follows the steps outlined here: